Quail Valley (Missouri City, Texas): Parks and Recreation

 City-owned Quail Valley Golf Course offers two 18-hole courses: El Dorado, which reopened on November 27, 2009, after extensive upgrading, and La Quinta.

 Historically Quail Valley was centered the Quail Valley Country Club, owned by Renaissance Golf Group LLC of Dublin, Ohio, which included a group of golf courses: a nine-hole executive course, a nine-hole par-3 course, and two championship golf courses with 18 holes each.
 The golf courses took up 400 acre of land.
 In 2007 Renaissance Golf Group indicated it was considering selling the golf courses.
 By then the country club property had fallen into a state of disrepair.
 Area residents had concerns over how the sale would affect their property values.
 The Quail Valley Fund initially had plans to buy the property, but the City of Missouri City government indicated it wished to purchase the golf courses, and on April 2, 2007, a consultant received money from city officials to do a feasibility study over converting the properties into a municipal park.

 The city government began the eminent domain process to acquire the country club property on March 3, 2008.
 The city government paid $3.1 million to the owners on June 27, 2008; the value was determined to be that amount during a hearing on June 24 of that year.
 The Quail Valley Golf Course, now owned by the city government, opened in July of that year.
 In November 2008 the city government held a bond referendum for $17.5 million to improve the property, and citizens voted in favor by 72%.
 By 2011 it had a positive financial operation.

 The City Centre at Quail Valley was opened in December 2012.
-The beautiful clubhouse venue contains 25,000 square feet of space, and includes Bluebonnet Grille and multiple ballrooms, and offers event services.
+The clubhouse venue contains 25,000 square feet of space, and includes Bluebonnet Grille and multiple ballrooms, and offers event services.

 Missouri City Recreation & Tennis Center, located on Cypress Point Drive in Quail Valley, opened in July 2012.
 The recreation center includes a weight and cardio fitness room, tennis courts, batting cages, a full-size gymnasium, and three multi-purpose rooms, with recreation and fitness programs to offer residents and the public.
 The Recreation & Tennis Center has 24488 sqft of space.

 Quail Valley has a swimming pool and a tennis court.